knowit/frontiers-guidelines/template.md

 - How are you measuring your project's speed (e.g., using a tool like [Pingdom Speed Test](http://tools.pingdom.com/) or [Google PageSpeed](https://developers.google.com/speed/pagespeed/))?
 - Do you use techniques decrease file size (such as [Gzip](https://css-tricks.com/snippets/htaccess/active-gzip-compression/) and [Image Optimization](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/image-optimization))?
 - Do you use other performance-related tools in your workflow, like [WebPagetest](http://www.webpagetest.org/), [BigRig](https://aerotwist.com/blog/bigrig/) or [Speedcurve](https://speedcurve.com/)?

+## Deployment

+How is your front-end code integrated into a production environment?

 ## Localization